The New Curriculum

 The Learning Challenge approach is designed to develop thinking skills and encourage greater participation and involvement.
 It requires deep thinking and encourages our pupils to work using a question as the starting point.
 This means that our learning will be focused around questions.

 Each half term the children will be introduced to a new Learning Challenge, which will be in the form of a question.
-A pre-learning activity will assess what they already know about this area and what they would like to find out.
-This is then used to plan for the rest of the half term.
+Knowledge Organisers will esablish what children already know about a theme, and allow them to question areas they would like to find out more about; this is used to plan for the rest of the half term.
 Each week will then begin with a further question that we will try to answer or solve.
 We will be researching, presenting, designing and making in order to answer and solve lots of question challenges.
 A homework project will be linked to the learning challenge each half term, these are displayed throughout the school for the children to share and discuss.

-Our Learning Challenge lessons focus on Science, Geography, History, Art and Design and Technology but they also include links to other subjects that we are also learning such as Music, Dance, Computing, Maths and English.
+Our Learning Challenges have adriver subject, which is the main focus of the half term, this is either Science, History or Geography.
+Links are also made to additional national curriculum subjects which include Science, Geography, History, Art and Design and Technology.
+At times, where appropriate, they may also include links to other subjects that we are also learning such as Music, Dance, Computing, Maths, English and PSHE

 Here are some example learning challenges: